prashantkurlekar/capacitor-plugin-msauth/README.md

     <string>msauthv3</string>
 </array>
 ```

-* (iOS) Add `import RecognizebvCapacitorPluginMsauth` to the top of the AppDelegate file to ensure that the library is linked
+- (iOS) Add `import PrashantkurlekarCapacitorPluginMsauth` to the top of the AppDelegate file to ensure that the library is linked
-* (iOS) if your app's AppDelegate already implements a `application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool` function, you should add the following code inside this method:
+- (iOS) if your app's AppDelegate already implements a `application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool` function, you should add the following code inside this method:

 ```swift
 if MsAuthPlugin.checkAppOpen(url: url, options: options) == true {
     return true
 }
 ```

-* (Android) In the `AndroidManifest.xml` file, append the following code within the `<application>` section:
+- (Android) In the `AndroidManifest.xml` file, append the following code within the `<application>` section:

 ```xml
 <activity
         android:name="com.microsoft.identity.client.BrowserTabActivity"